Royals vs. Dodgers Player Props Betting Odds

-Player prop bet odds for Freddie Freeman, Bobby Witt Jr. and others are listed when the Los Angeles Dodgers visit the Kansas City Royals at Kauffman Stadium on Friday at 8:10 PM ET.
+Player props are available for Freddie Freeman and Bobby Witt Jr., among others, when the Los Angeles Dodgers visit the Kansas City Royals at Kauffman Stadium on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!